Unix commands

 Using netstat Command

-netstat (network statistics) command is used to display information concerning network connections, routing tables, interface stats and beyond.2
+netstat (network statistics) command is used to display information concerning network connections, routing tables, interface stats and beyond.2arrow-up-right

 netstat -ltnp | grep -w ':80'